afonsoxavier/toponomastics/README.md

 *barplot_freq*
 plots a bar chart to compare the frequencies of toponyms for a given theme

+*barplot_freq_entropy*
+Plots a bar chart to compare the frequencies of toponyms for a given theme and adds number of toponyms, number of geographical entities and entropy of the thematic system as a subtitle

 *list_toponimos*
 creates a list of toponyms for a given theme

+*entropy*
+Calculates the entropy for a thematic system (toponyms and associated geographical entities)

 *full_report*
 searches a theme in the database, creates a list of place-names that contain the them and plots a map with the results.
 It allows entity_type specification (optional)